anfelo/chilimycoffee/html/guides/my-game-engines-notes/what-is-opengl.md

 ### Processing Input

-We can process use input checking if the specific key was pressed on the window context.
+We can process user input checking if the specific key was pressed on the window context.

 ```c
 void process_input(GLFWwindow *window)